 CMMC Compliance: What It Is, Who Needs It, and Why It Matters

-As cyberattacks against U.S. defense contractors continue to increase, the Department of Defense (DoD) has implemented the Cybersecurity Maturity Model Certification (CMMC) — a framework designed to ensure that companies handling sensitive government data meet defined cybersecurity standards.
+Cyberattacks targeting U.S. defense contractors are on the rise.
+In response, the Department of Defense (DoD) introduced the Cybersecurity Maturity Model Certification (CMMC) to ensure that companies handling sensitive government information meet specific cybersecurity standards.

 What Is CMMC Compliance?

-CMMC is the DoD’s cybersecurity framework that verifies contractors and subcontractors have proper safeguards in place to protect sensitive information.
+CMMC is the Department of Defense’s cybersecurity framework designed to ensure that contractors and subcontractors have the right protections in place to safeguard sensitive information.

-• Federal Contract Information (FCI): Data provided by or generated for the government that isn’t intended for public release.
+• Federal Contract Information (FCI): Information provided by or produced for the government that isn’t meant for public release.

-• Controlled Unclassified Information (CUI): Sensitive data that requires safeguarding under federal laws and regulations.
+• Controlled Unclassified Information (CUI): Sensitive information that must be protected under federal laws and regulations.

-CMMC builds on the NIST SP 800-171 framework and adds a mandatory verification step.
-Depending on the level of sensitivity, organizations must either self-assess or undergo a third-party certification to prove compliance.
+CMMC is based on the NIST SP 800-171 framework but adds a required verification step.
+Depending on the sensitivity of the information, organizations must either self-assess or undergo third-party certification to demonstrate compliance.

 Who Needs CMMC Compliance?